Deep dyslexia: Failure of inhibition hypothesis

 The "failure of inhibition hypothesis" states that the presentation of a target word activates semantic memory of that word, along with memory for other words that are semantically related.
 For example, the target word "dog" may activate "bark", "cat", "squirrel", "ball", "fetch".
 Deep dyslexic patients are unable to inhibit the other related words, so they are likely to substitute one of these words for the target word in speech production (explicit output).
-This hypothesis contradicts the belief of other researchers that the deficits seen in deep dyslexics are due to processing problems.

 Researchers believe that "failure of inhibition" has no effect on implicit processing, but instead is the cause of impairments in the explicit task of speech production.
 They believe that explicit characteristics of reading involve only the conscious production of speech (reading).
 Information about written words is internalized without awareness (implicitly); the ability to access this information and process it into words that can be read or spoken is an explicit process.
 Implicit knowledge involves phonological awareness, understanding of the morphology, and a semantic understanding of written words.
 This implicit aspect of reading may be completely intact, and yet reading errors can still occur through defects in explicit output, or production.
 Researchers have studied the dissociation of implicit and explicit processes to thus unravel the underlying deficiencies in deep dyslexia.
 Studies in support of "failure of inhibition" show intact implicit processing of deep dyslexics.
 For instance, studies have shown deep dyslexics that are equally fast in a lexical decision task with a rhyming pair of words (book-took) in comparison to a non-rhyming pair of words (bough-tough), indicating that the patients are able to use implicit phonological knowledge and phonics to process the words.
 Additionally, they are faster in a lexical decision task with words that sound like they are spelled (couch, pouch) than they are with words that do not sound like they are spelled (touch), again showing that patients are using phonology.
 These data show that implicit processing is in fact occurring in deep dyslexic patients.
 Thus, some researchers believe that the impairments present in deep dyslexics are only in explicit phonological output (i.e., reading aloud).
 They believe that the problems of deep dyslexics are due to production errors, and that deep dyslexics have normal phonological processing at the implicit level.
 This is supported by the fact that deep dyslexia is often present in patients with production errors resulting from Expressive aphasia.